ololadeafo/Travel-Threads/journals/kyle_mcginley.md

 3/29- Was able to successfully get authentication to work.
 Creating user accounts and login/logout functionality worked.
 Started working on the routers and queries for the packing list.
 3/30- Successfully created the routers and queries for the packing list.
 Will have to use same code for data and items.
 4/3- Successfully created the routers and queries for creating, getting, get one, and updating a date list.
+4/25- Styled the update pages.
+4/26- Styled the date detail page.
+Made sure the functionality was intact.
+Went back and editted the get city, state, and country fetches so that we are now able to get the weather for locations without cities or states.
+Helped make sure all components of the website were functioning as they should.